wp-plugins/adobe-xmp-for-wp/readme.txt

 * Keywords
 * Hierarchical Keywords

-The *Adobe XMP for WP* plugin reads image files **progressively** to extract the embeded XMP meta data, instead of reading the whole file into memory (as other image management plugins do).
-The extracted XMP data is cached on disk to improve performance, and is refreshed only if/when the original image is modified.
-You can use the plugin in one of two ways; calling a method from the `$adobeXMP` global class object, or using an `[xmp]` shortcode in your Posts or Pages.
+The *Adobe XMP for WP* plugin reads image files **progressively** to extract the embeded XMP meta data (instead of reading the whole file into memory as other image management plugins do).
+The extracted XMP data is also **cached on disk** to improve performance, and is refreshed only if/when the original image is modified.
+You can use the plugin in one of two ways; calling a method from the `$adobeXMP` global **class object** in your template(s), or using an `[xmp]` **shortcode** in your Posts or Pages.

 = Retrieve XMP data as an array =